Dee Snider: Personal life

 Snider has been married to his wife Suzette, a costume designer, since 1981.
 They have four children, Jesse Blaze Snider (born September 19, 1982), Shane Royal Snider (born February 29, 1988), Cody Blue Snider (born December 7, 1989), and Cheyenne Jean Snider (born October 31, 1996) who was in the band They All Float.
-He also has four grandchildren.
+He also has at least four grandchildren.

 In the 1985 Parents Music Resource Center (PMRC) Senate hearings, Snider stated: "I was born and raised a Christian, and I still adhere to those principles."

 In 2003, Snider's brother-in-law, Vincent Gargiulo, was murdered.
 The killer was apprehended in 2009.

 Snider lived part-time in East Setauket, New York.
 He appeared on MTV Cribs in 2005 to show his Long Island home, along with two of his four children, Shane and Cheyenne.
+As of 2025, Snider and his family live in Oak Ridge, North Carolina.

-In 2008, he stated in a TMZ interview that he would be voting for Barack Obama because John McCain (whom he liked and supported for many years) would not acknowledge the mistakes George W. Bush had made while in office.
+In 2008, he stated in a TMZ interview that he would be voting for Barack Obama because John McCain (whom he liked and supported for many years) would not acknowledge the "mistakes" George W. Bush had made while in office.
+In 2024, Snider reflected on the presidential election held that year, and regarding the victory of Trump said, "I’m disappointed that most of my countrymen, both men and women, can’t see the big picture."

 Projects

 Books

 In 1987, Snider and co-author Philip Bashe published Dee Snider's Teenage Survival Guide, a self-help manual for adolescence.
-His autobiography, Shut up and give me the mic, was published in 2012.
+His autobiography, Shut Up and Give Me the Mic, was published in 2012.
 He wrote We're Not Gonna Take It, a children's book illustrated by Margaret McCartney, which was published in 2020.
 In 2022, a graphic novel collaboration between Snider, writer Frank Marraffino, and artist Steve Kurth, was announced by Z2 Comics, scheduled for publication in 2023.